milindadpaiker/velocitylimits/README.md

 config.json  input.txt  output.txt  velocity-limit-app  velocitylimit.log  velocitylimits.db
 ```

-velocity-limit-app is highly flexible and pluggable application.
+velocity-limit-app is a highly flexible and pluggable application.
 It is designed to accept input and emit output to/from various sources.
 Currently it supports file/terminal as input and sink, but supporting more options should be a breeze.
 See  [design doc](design.md) for details.
-Following example shows reading input from file "new_input.txt" and sending output to stdput
+The following example shows reading input from file "new_input.txt" and sending output to stdput

 ```python
 root@75d3a8ec19bf:/go/src/velocitylimits/bin/linux_amd64# ./velocity-limit-app -infile=new_input.txt -stdout=true